Sowbhagya-Shrinivas/namaste-react/README.md

 - Higher Order Component - takes comp as input and enhances component and r
   returns new component
 - implementing accordians
 - controlled and uncontrolled component
+- Lifting State up
+- props drilling
+- useContext - solves the problem of props drilling